 Another best indoor cycling trainer that offers an excellent performance, fantastic ride feel, incredibly quiet and delivers consistent power measurement is the Road Machine II Smart.
 Besides, the trainer comes with Kinetic’s inRide sensor technology installed, for app-based power training.

 Looking for the cheapest smart trainer you can buy?

 If you are not looking for super-accurate measurements of your power, the trainer offers a decent performance.
 The Bkool Smart go, lets you get your workout done without worrying about burning a hole in your pocket.

 Elite Drivo — £999.99:

 If direct drive smart trainers are what you’re looking at, Elite Drivo is the best of the new generation.
 Equipped with ANT+, Bluetooth connectivity and software like Zwift and TrainerRoad, Drivo can control its resistance and simulate a 24% slope and provide 2,000 watts of resistance.
-The brand also claims that the power measurement is accurate to within 1% and is very quiet.
+Besides, the brand also claims that the power measurement is accurate to within 1% and is very quiet.

 Cyclops Hammer INR 85,199: